akramwahid/docker-template/README.md

  proceed and type the following commands in your terminal to install the project.

-`docker-compose run --rm composer install`
+`docker-compose run --rm composer create-project laravel/laravel=8 /src`

 ---